Washington County Auditor

 CIA, CGAP, CCSA, JD Law, BS, Mathematics, BA Psychology

 John was elected Washington County Auditor in May 2010 and was sworn in to office in January 2011.
-From 1991 to 1996 he served as Washington County's Justice Planning Coordinator when the County was planning the Jail, Sheriff's Offices and Community Corrections Center in downtown Hillsboro.
+He was elected to a third four-year term in 2018.

 John holds a law degree, magna cum laude, from the University of Pittsburgh Law School, and bachelor's degrees in Psychology and Mathematics from Carnegie-Mellon University.

 John is a Certified Internal Auditor and a Certified Government Auditing Professional.
 He holds a Charter Certificate in Control Self-Assessment and an Accreditation in Internal Quality Assurance.
 John is a member of the Institute of Internal Auditors (IIA) and the Association of Local Government Auditors (ALGA).
 He is a recipient of the IIA William S. Smith Award.

 CIA, CGAP, MPA, BA Political Science

 Kristine has performed auditing, program evaluation, strategic planning, and financial analysis for state and local government for over 20 years.
 She joined the Auditor's Office in September 2019, after working several years at the City of Portland, OR.
 At Portland Audit Services, she led the Portland's Fiscal Sustainability and Financial Condition: Long-term financial position needs attention audit in 2013, which won a Knighton Award from the Association of Local Government Auditors (ALGA).
 She also staffed the Police Investigations: Improvement needed to address relatively low clearance rates audit in 2005, another Knighton Award winner.
 She led several Service Efforts and Accomplishments reports that won awards from the Association of Government Accountants.